-Whether they’re native or invasive, wild foods are the earth’s most ancient plants.
-Growing where and when mother nature chooses, they’re not only free, but easy to cook with, delicious and good for you.
-As wild food forager Sunny Savage in her popular TedX Talk urges – consuming just one wild plant a day can go a long way in improving our health.
+Growing where and when mother nature chooses, wild plants are not only free but easy to cook with, delicious and good for you.
+As wild food forager, Sunny Savage in her popular TedX Talk urges – consuming just one wild plant a day can go a long way in improving our health.
 And if those aren’t reasons enough to learn about the foods that grow all around you – consider that they help strengthen local food security and forge a relationship to nature that is good for us and the planet.

 Vital Food Supplement